profsmith89/ctps/_sources/chap10.md

 2. the size of a character in bytes in this string type (i.e., does the string just store 1-byte ASCII characters or something larger?), and
 3. the index of the character the programmer wants (i.e., the number within the square brackets).

 The Python interpreter then multiplies the index by the size of a character and then adds this result to the starting address of the string to generate the address in memory where it can find the character you desire.
-A few quick pieces of simple math and the value is returned to you.
+A few quick pieces of simple math followed by a RAM access and you have your value.

 ```{code-block} python
 byte_address = index * size_of(character) + starting_byte_address